-The London Array project, located between the Kent and Essex coasts, will be a major generator of sustainable energy in the UK and responds to the wider global agenda to reduce CO2 emissions.
+The London Array project, located between the Kent and Essex coasts, is a major generator of sustainable energy in the UK and responds to the wider global agenda to reduce CO2 emissions.

-Ultimately it will generate 1,000MW of electricity, serving the needs of 750,000 homes – equivalent to approximately a quarter of households in Greater London or all of the homes in Kent and East Sussex.
+The farm generates 1,000MW of electricity, serving the needs of 750,000 homes – equivalent to approximately a quarter of households in Greater London or all of the homes in Kent and East Sussex.

-Visible from the popular Saxon Shore Way footpath located a kilometre away across agricultural land, it is the intention that RMJM’s design will become an architectural landmark in the region.
+Visible from the popular Saxon Shore Way footpath located a kilometre away across agricultural land, RMJM’s design has become somewhat of an architectural landmark in the region.